brown-ccv/beginner-slurm/README.md

 ## Important concept: Login nodes vs. compute nodes

 Login nodes are for editing files, compiling, moving files, changing permission, submitting jobs.
 Compute nodes are where you should do your intensive computing.
-To on the compute nodes you are going to use Slurm.
+To use the compute nodes you are going to use Slurm.
+*Do not run Matlab on the login nodes*

 # Exercises